-The scenario is that of a futuristic spaceship, and you are astronauts heading to Mars.
-No doubt you deal with the on-board systems, the route and the experiments to be done, but only one question will keep coming to your mind throughout the day.
-And it's "what's for dinner?".
+The scenario is that of a futuristic spaceship, and you are astronauts headed to Mars.
+You are undoubtedly concerned with the on-board systems, the route and the experiments to be carried out, but only one question will continue to come to mind throughout the day.
+And it's “what's for dinner?”.
 Man does not live by technology alone, friends.
-Even the astronaut needs food.
+The astronaut also needs food.

 Our human experiences will keep us company in the great void of space, and food is an integral part of it.
 Even millions of kilometers from the Earth one owes magnà.

-What will we put on the "space" plate
+What will we put on the "space" dish

 When it comes to food in space, it's not just a question of calories and nutrients.
 Just like on Earth it will be important to be able to taste, experience and enjoy a good meal.
 This is why the neurogastronomy, a revolutionary scientific discipline that aims to transform astronaut food from simple nourishment to a complete sensory experience.

 Long-duration space missions, Perry explains, have a psychological impact.
-Neurogastronomy, a term coined in 2006 by Gordon Shepherd, a neurobiologist at Yale University, explores the fascinating connections between the brain and our experience of food by figuring out how we perceive and like what we eat.
+Neurogastronomy, a term coined in 2006 by Gordon Shepherd, a neurobiologist at Yale University, explores the fascinating connections between the brain and our experience of food, trying to understand how we perceive and appreciate what we eat.
 The latest study on the subject you find it here.

 The culinary challenge towards the Red Planet

 Traveling to Mars isn't exactly like spending an evening at a pizzeria.
-It's not just about feeding the crew, it's about keeping the balance between nutrition and food enjoyment.
+It's not just about feeding the crew, but about maintaining the balance between nutrition and enjoying food.

 The challenge does not only concern the production of food on board spaceships, but also how the particular space atmosphere affects the microbiome and digestive processes: the health of the astronauts' intestines becomes a fundamental focus.